 Consultations

-Our faculty and staff are available to meet with researchers and stakeholders to consult on a variety of engagement topics.
-Examples include: best practices for community-engaged research, including measurements and tools; guidance for identifying and engaging with diverse communities; review of grant proposals and budgets for community-engaged research; and connecting researchers and stakeholders who share common interests.
-Request a consultation with a member of the CaSE team.
+Our faculty and staff are available to meet with researchers and patient and community partners to consult on a variety of engagement topics.
+Examples include: best practices for community-engaged research, including measurements and tools; guidance for identifying and engaging with diverse communities; review of grant proposals and budgets for community-engaged research; and connecting researchers and partners who share common interests.
+Request a consultation with a member of the PaCER team.

 Study Support